microsoft/fluentbit-containerd-cri-o-json-log/README.md

-# Fluent Bit with CRI Log and JSON
+# Fluent Bit with containerd, CRI-O and JSON

 With `dockerd` deprecated as a Kubernetes container runtime, we moved to `containerd`.
-After the change, our `fluentbit` logging didn't parse our JSON logs correctly. containerd uses the `CRI Log` format which is slightly different and requires additional parsing to parse JSON application logs.
+After the change, our `fluentbit` logging didn't parse our JSON logs correctly. `containerd` and `CRI-O` use the `CRI Log` format which is slightly different and requires additional parsing to parse JSON application logs.

 We couldn't find a good end-to-end example, so we created this from various GitHub issues.
 There are some features missing (like multi-line logs) and we love PRs.

+## Enhancement

+The original version of this repo used a separate filter to parse the JSON.
+By changing the cri parser to use the `log` field instead of the `message` field, the `kubernetes filter` converts the JSON if `Merge_Log` is set to `On`

 ## Sample Config